malarium/hooksy/README.md

 ```
 useOnMount(() => {
     console.log("component has rendered");
-    // other code
+    // your code
   });
 ```

 ### `useOnUnmount`

 - Accepts a callback function that is fired when a component is unmounted.
+Useful for cleanup methods.

 EXAMPLE:

 ```
 useOnUnmount(() => {
     console.log("component has been destroyed");
-    // other code
+    // your code - cleanup
   });
 ```